alperkumcu/alperkumcu.github.io/talks.md

 ---

 ### 2024
+Kumcu, A. (Septemner, 2024).
+Waves of Emotion: Uncovering Cognitive-Affective Dynamics in Interpreting with Prosodic Cues and Electrodermal Responses.
+30 September 2024. *Interpreting: Cognition and Technology Symposium*.
+Bogazici University, Department of Translation and Interpreting Studies, Istanbul, Turkey.

 Kumcu, A., & Duman, D. (September, 2024).
 Interpreting under stress: The differential effects of emotional and cognitive load. *International Congress of Linguists (ICL) 2024*.
 September 8-14, 2024.
 Poznań, Poland. [presentation]

 Kumcu, A., & Duman, D. (June, 2024).
 Disambiguation of cognitive and emotional load in mental healthcare interpreting: Evidence from galvanic skin response and prosodic markers. *3rd Meeting of Bertinoro Translation Society*.
 June 18-21, 2024.
 Bertinoro, Italy. [invited presentation]